SapphicCode/apple-feedback/2023-hif-files-rendered-incorrectly/README.md

 The above JPEG was created with ImageMagick, but I have confirmed the same behavior when a RAW is re-rendered in-camera as JPEG too. **The JPEG colors are the intended colors.**

+This is pure speculation but I suspect Apple internally has re-created a similar bug that plagued libheif: https://github.com/strukturag/libheif/issues/288

 ## Consequences

 - The image's shadows appear crushed (best case)